sf-wdi-22-23/modules-23/w07-ruby-on-rails-conf/d2-dawn-rails-auth/README.md

   end
   ```

-16. Finally, we want to display data for the currently logged-in user in the view:
+16. Now, we want to display data for the currently logged-in user in the view:

   ```html+erb
   <!-- app/views/users/show.html.erb -->